geotsiokos/affiliates-rankings/README.md

 # Affiliates Rankings
-Affiliates Rankings is a ranking system for promoting affiliates based on their performance.<br />
+<p>Affiliates Rankings is a ranking system for promoting affiliates based on their performance.<br />
+Each rank is represented by a group, so as the affiliate advances tο higher ranks, <br />
+we can offer higher commissions with Rates as a performance reward.<br />
-The plugin is compatible with Affiliates Pro and Affiliates Enterprise plugins by <a href="https://www.itthinx.com/" target="_blank">itthinx.com</a>.
+The plugin is compatible with Affiliates Pro and Affiliates Enterprise plugins by <a href="https://www.itthinx.com/" target="_blank">itthinx.com</a>. <p>

 ## Requirements
 <ul>